 Patricia Maisch, the late Bill Badger (in photo) and Roger Salzgeber were at the Safeway grocery store in Tucson when a gunman opened fire, killing 5 adults and nine-year old Christina-Taylor Green during a meet and greet with U.S. Rep. Gabby Giffords (one of 13 injured that day).
 Badger, a 74 year-old retired Army Colonel and Salzgeber -- who just witnessed his friend Gabe Zimmerman get shot in the head and killed -- didn't hesitate.
 Salzgeber turned and ran headlong towards the gunman without a thought about his own safety and he and Badger (who had been shot) tackled the shooter, both nearly landing on Maisch as she lay on the ground.
 Maisch then grabbed the ammo clip away from the shooter.
 Prior to, Mary Reed was shot three times covering her daughter.
 Dorwan Stoddard died while trying to shield his wife.
 Kenneth Dorushka was shot after he pushed his wife out of the line of gunfire, and George Morris was shot as he tried to save his wife who died.
 Bystander Joseph Zamudio then joined Badge, Salzgeber and Maisch in holding the killer on the ground until law enforcement arrived.
 Across the parking lot, a 20-year old intern named Daniel Hernandez tended to Giffords and kept her alive by propping her up so she didn't choke on her own blood.
 There were many other heroes that day as well.
 We honor them all.

--- nominated by Caren Teves
+-- honored by Caren Teves

 Shanta Jordan Puts Herself Between Boy And Speeding Car, Bridgeport, CT